DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

 ### Alerts

 Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
 By creating a `PrometheusRule`, you can configure these conditions for your application.

 You will need to decide what aspects of the application should be monitored and alerted on to detect potential failures in the service it provides.
-Some examples include:
+Several examples are listed in the following:

-- Low disk space on a persistent volume
+* Low disk space on a persistent volume
-- Loss of connectivity to external resources
+* Loss of connectivity to external resources
-- Metrics cannot be scraped
+* Metrics cannot be scraped
-- Operator down
+* Operator down
-- Pods in CrashLookBackOff state
+* Pods in CrashLookBackOff state
-- Pods restarting too often
+* Pods restarting too often
-- Latency too high
+* Latency too high
-- Web application returns 4xx or 5xx too often
+* Web application returns 4xx or 5xx too often
-- No log messages for too long
+* No log messages for too long
-- Pod memory too close to limit
+* Pod memory too close to limit

 All of these rules must be based on [PromQL queries](https://prometheus.io/docs/prometheus/latest/querying/basics/) using the application's metrics.